top of page

 Our beautiful angel

-We say boy lightly as at 13.9 years he was 6 foot tall, strong, very fit and healthy, teetering on the edge of a man.
+We say boy lightly as at 13 years old, he was 6 foot tall, strong, fit, and healthy, teetering on the edge of a man.

-Thomas was in QLD representing the NT in Rugby Union, which he always gave his best at, as with his other sports Cricket and AFL also as with his amazing attitude to life, school and and work to always try his hardest.
+Thomas was in QLD representing the NT in Rugby Union, which he always gave his best at, much like his other sports, Cricket and AFL.

-Thomas became ill with the flu, then pneumonia, then sepsis, his health deteriorated very quickly, in a matter of 2 days, which then lead to 20 harrowing days fighting for Thomas's life in PICU.
+Thomas became ill with the flu, then pneumonia, then sepsis.
+His health deteriorated very quickly in a matter of 2 days, leading to a harrowing fight for his life over 20 days in the Paediatric Intensive Care Unit.

 what is SEPSIS